 The grandaddy of Santa Trackers is done by the fine folks at Norad - great job by our man and women in uniform.
 They chimed in on my christmas blog (entry #432 for christmas/2005) that Santa was inbound to my house with an estimated ETA of 2338 MST (0538 Zulu) and nailed it.
 While I was already asleep, the next morning I checked the webcam image archive around that time ... and the Big Red Guy is tracked on ChristmasCams #1 and #3 - click on those links to see the video!

 Note that I usually turn the christmas lights webcam off at 10:00.
 However, due to many requests from folks overseas and with permission from my great neighbors, I left it operational all night long Christmas Eve.
-So even thoough Internet surfers were turning the lights on and off, I had gone to bed around 11:00 ... not a creature was stirring, not even a mouse! ;-)
+So even thoough Internet surfers were turning the lights on and off (kinda like a random walk), I had gone to bed around 11:00 ... not a creature was stirring, not even a mouse! ;-)

 ChristmasCam#1 is located across the street as can be seen here.

 Santa approached from the South, landed from the West, walked across the roof

 and down the chimney the behind and left of the Hulk ... and then departed